Glen end wait for first Derry SFC title

 The closest Slaughtneil got in the second period was seven in arrears at the water break as they hit three out of four scores - including two Christopher Bradley frees.

-But the comeback was never on and Paul Gunning's free started a final quarter which saw Glen hitting four of the final five scores which included a goal chance from centre half-forward as his shot skimmed just over the crossbar.
+But the comeback was never on and Paul Gunning's free started a final quarter which saw Glen hitting four of the final six scores which included a goal chance from centre half-forward Jack Doherty as his shot skimmed over the crossbar.